alexlstanton/alexlstanton/README.md

 # 👋 Hello World.
 I'm Alex.

+**Currently Working On**
+- NANDA Commercial Adoption, the Agentic Web Should Be Open
+- A2AS-Reflexive - Metacongnative and sub-persona design inspired by the working paper
+- Identity for Agentic systems (DIF++)

 **Technologist | Founder | Strategic Leader | Human**

 I like to dream, design and then actually build shit.
 Everything Digital.
 Physical stuff.
 Teams.
 Businesses that make lots of money and Non-Profits that improve my community.